WebAssembly/component-model/design/mvp/Concurrency.md

 # Concurrency Explainer

-This document contains a high-level summary of the native concurrency support added as part of [WASI Preview 3], providing background for understanding the definitions in the [WIT], [AST explainer], [binary format] and [Canonical ABI explainer] documents that are gated by the 🔀 (async) and 🧵 (threading) emojis.
+This document contains a high-level summary of the native concurrency support, providing background for understanding the definitions in the [WIT], [AST explainer], [binary format] and [Canonical ABI explainer] documents that are gated by the 🔀 (async) and 🧵 (threading) emojis.

 * [Goals](#goals)
 * [Summary](#summary)